 Here’s how to do a stiletto squat:

-- Start standing and lift heels high like you’re wearing heels.
+- Lift heels high like you’re wearing heels.
 Keeping your abs engaged slowly drop into a squat bringing your hips to knee height.

 - Squeeze your glutes and return to you starting position.